Gamithra/credit-card-game/README.md

 ![this is the second screenshot](/images/image2.png)

-important feature 2 you should know about: *it also randomizes these red and green words and you're welcome to suggest words to add to the list*
+important feature 2 you should know about: *it also randomizes these red and green words and you're welcome to suggest words to add to the list, submit a pull request :-)*

 ### choose between two modes: